a7med-m7md/Test-Plugin/readme.md

 # ITI-maven plugin
-I create a goal (MOJO) using Maven
+I created a goal (MOJO) in a plugin using Maven

 ### install and setup
 `mvn clean install`